3dgeo-heidelberg/etrainee/README.md

 ## Acknowledgements

-This course was developed in the frame of the strategic partnership project [E-TRAINEE](https://web.natur.cuni.cz/gis/etrainee/index.html) funded by the [Erasmus+ Programme](https://www.erasmusplus.de/) of the European Union (ID 2020-1-CZ01-KA203-078308).
+This course was developed in the frame of the strategic partnership project [E-TRAINEE](https://web.natur.cuni.cz/gis/etrainee/index.html) funded by the [Erasmus+ Programme](https://www.erasmusplus.de/) of the European Union (ID [2020-1-CZ01-KA203-078308](https://erasmus-plus.ec.europa.eu/projects/search/details/2020-1-CZ01-KA203-078308)).
 Acquisition of data for this course was supported by the mini grant "Towards sustainable development of natural environments based on continuous remote sensing monitoring" funded by the [4EU+ European University Alliance](https://4eualliance.eu/).

 ## Citation
 Please cite E-TRAINEE when using it in your teaching or training, and reference the appropriate release version.
 All releases of E-TRAINEE are listed on Zenodo where you will find the citation information including DOI.

-E-TRAINEE Development Team.
-E-TRAINEE - E-learning course on Time Series Analysis in Remote Sensing for Understanding Human-Environment Interactions [Computer software]. https://github.com/3dgeo-heidelberg/etrainee
+E-TRAINEE Development Team. {year} ETRAINEE - E-learning course on Time Series Analysis in Remote Sensing for Understanding Human-Environment Interactions. https://doi.org/10.5281/zenodo.8402924

-The course has also been showcased in these publications:
+The development team has also presented the course here:

+Potůčková, Albrechtová, Anders, Červená, Dvořák, Gryguc, Höfle, Hunt, Lhotáková, Marcinkowska-Ochtyra, Mayr, Neuwirthová, Ochtyra, Rutzinger, Šedová, Šrollerů, Kupková (2023): E-TRAINEE: Open E-Learning Course on Time Series Analysis in Remote Sensing , Int.
+Arch.
+Photogramm.
+Remote Sens.
+Spatial Inf.
+Sci. (in print)

 ## License
 Except when explicitly stated otherwise, the course is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, associated code is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.